 Diamond Peer Teachers Program

-The application for Spring 2020 is now closed.
-The application for the Fall 2020 program will open in late January with a deadline of February 24.
+The application for spring 2021 is now closed.
+The application for fall 2021 courses will open in January.

 The Diamond Peer Teachers Program is a competitive program providing upper division undergraduates at Temple the opportunity to experience the challenges and rewards of college-level teaching, to develop their own pedagogical skills by working closely with their faculty mentors, and to provide supplemental instruction in lower-level and GenEd courses.